alex96295/MTCNN_adversarial_attack/README.md

 # MTCNN_adversarial_attack
-This repository provides the code necessary to craft and 'Adversarial patch attack' on the MTCNN face detector.
+This repository provides the code necessary to train and test 'Adversarial patch attack' on the MTCNN face detector.